Musical Director, guitar, lapsteel and vocals

 What gear do you tour with?

-For all the gear anoraks, instruments wise I use a Fender Strat Plus Deluxe, an Ovation Custom Legend acoustic, a Variax Acoustic 700, a Variax Acoustic 300 Nylon and 2 Fouke Industrial Guitar lap steels, 1 tuned to Em and the other tuned to G.
+For all the gear anoraks, I use 2 Fender Strat Plus Deluxe guitars with EMG DG-20 and Roland GK3 midi pickups fitted, a Phillipe Dubreuille custom Strat with Storm Thorgerson designed Dark Side of the Moon artwork, an Ovation Custom Legend acoustic, a Martin GPCPA1 Plus acoustic, a Variax Acoustic 300 Nylon guitar, an Ovation MCS148 Celebrity Deluxe Mandolin and 2 Fouke Industrial Guitar lap steels, 1 tuned to Em and the other tuned to G.

 One obscure interesting fact about yourself.